 As a work-based programme, you will not be required to attend College, instead one of our work based learning assessors will visit you in your place of work to support and assess you at regular intervals throughout the course.
 All course materials are provided via our Virtual Learning Environment (VLE), therefore you can work towards your qualification in your own time, at work or at home, or even on the move!
 Our experienced team of assessors will be here to support and help you to achieve your qualification and succeed.

 Students with prior knowledge or experience may start with a higher level course.
 If you are unsure at which level to start please contact us for advice; we will be pleased to discuss your options with you and advise on which course most suits your experience and career objectives.

-Please note that this programme is usually undertaken within a 90 minute radius of our Huntingdon, Potters Bar and Leeds centres; however if you are located outside of these areas please contact us, as we may still be able to accommodate your training requirements.
+Please note that this programme is usually undertaken within a 90 minute radius of our Huntingdon, North London and Leeds centres; however if you are located outside of these areas please contact us, as we may still be able to accommodate your training requirements.

 Attendance: As this is a work based, distance learning programme, you will not be required to attend college.
 Instead all course tuition, support and assessment will be provided in the workplace, online and via email and telephone contact.
 You will be supported by one of the College’s work-based learning assessors and will be mentored by your supervisor in the workplace.

 Start date: This programme can be started at any time.

 Location: Within a 90 minute radius of our centres in Huntingdon (Cambridgeshire), North London and Leeds (West Yorkshire)

 Enter your email address to download a prospectus